kensnyder/sql-love/README.md

   .all();
 ```

-_Note that these are prepared statements so the values in the "bindings"_
+_Note:_ These are prepared statements so the values in the `bindings` array are
-_array are safe from SQL injection, with the caveat that you are in charge of_
+safe from SQL injection, with the caveat that you are in charge of quoting any
-_quoting any identifiers.
-For instance, we don't recommend populating `u.email`_
+identifiers.
+For instance, don't populate `u.email` from user input in the
-_from user input in the example above.
-But if you do, be sure to use your_
+example above.
+But if you need dynamic identifiers for some reason, be sure to
-_client's `quoteIdentifier()` function._
+use your SQL client's `quoteIdentifier()` function.

+### Parsing with placeholders

 It is possible to add placeholders to the base query.